Speculaas Spice Mix (Speculaaskruiden)

 You can store the Speculaas Spice Mix in an airtight container or glass jar with a lid that closes tightly.
 Speculaas Spice Mix also makes the perfect gift for the holidays.

 I love cinnamon so, my version of this recipe is heavy on cinnamon, however, you can experiment and see what works for you.
-I also sometimes make a version with less cinnamon if I want the other flavours to be stronger.
-I always put at least 2 tablespoons in though.
+When I try to mimic the commercially available Speculaas spice mix I use 5 tablespoons of cinnamon, but when I want the other flavours to be stronger I use less cinnamon .
+That’s the nice thing when making your own spice mix.
+You can make it to your own liking.

 I would say, just give this mix a try and start baking those Tasty Spice Nuts/Dutch Kruidnootjes, make your own Speculaas Cookies/Dutch Windmill Cookies or make an amazingly delicious Spice Popcorn with the Speculaas spice mix.
 I’m sure you’ll love it!